Sustainability

 Walnuts have a moderate environmental impact due to their water footprint.
 There are no known ethical issues related to walnut production.
 Sustainability initiatives have been implemented by producers in the key origin countries of US, Chile and China.

 FRUCOM members in the walnut value chain have invested in sustainability through various approaches, that include the decrease of inputs through the use of natural processes, the use of irrigation systems that reduce water consumption and support to farmers and growers through training in good agricultural practices.
-Furthermore, renewable energy has seen a strong uptake by producers, which includes increased use of the by-products of walnut production as an energy source or natural fertiliser, and use of solar energy.
+Furthermore, renewable energy has seen a strong uptake by producers, which includes increased use of the by-products of walnut production as an energy source or natural fertilizer, and use of solar energy.

 CALIFORNIA WALNUTS